Get started with Studio

 Some metrics are automatically tracked with Rich Media standard metrics, but if you want to track specific metrics, for example, how many times a user clicked on a button in your creative, or how long a user played a game in your creative, you need to add custom tracking to capture that information.

-You can implement custom tracking in Flash using the components and API provided by the DoubleClick Studio application.
+You can implement custom tracking in your creative using the components and API provided by DoubleClick Studio.
 There are three categories of custom metrics: